 We also recommend pruning the top of your tree when you plant it, and guess what?
 That’s a great source of scion wood.

 All you have to do is graft your scion directly onto the root piece and ‘voila’ – a whole new tree.
-And it’s basically made out of waste materials that would otherwise go into the compost.
+And it’s made out of waste materials that would otherwise go into the compost.

 Changing varieties on a mature tree in your garden